 There is ongoing discussion about closet organization within fashion and lifestyle spaces—we all seem to be constantly on the hunt for the “perfect way” to curate our clothes.
 Yet, there’s no one-size-fits-all solution in this case.
 Personally, I’ve had a lot of experimentation with closet organization.

-Last month, I penned a piece about my journey from being a shopaholic to a slow fashion advocate.
+I’ve previously written about my journey from being a compulsive shopper to a slow fashion advocate.
 Through that transition, I learned a lot—not only about my shopping habits, but about my wardrobe habits as well.
 When I was clothes-obsessed I had a whole section in the back of my closet dedicated to pieces that were new and still had the tags on.

 Months after a retail therapy session, I would find collections of unworn clothing with tags intact, past the return date.
 Worse yet, I realized I never truly wanted these pieces.
 Since that dark time, I’ve not only become more thoughtful about my purchases, but more conscious of how I set up my closet so that I actually wear what I buy.